 The operand can be upgraded using a declarative configuration approach as part of changing the CR and, in particular, the imageName parameter.
-The operator prevents major upgrades of PostgreSQL while making it possible to go in both directions in terms of minor PostgreSQL releases within a major version, enabling updates and rollbacks.
+This is normally initiated by security updates or Postgres minor version updates.
 In the presence of standby servers, the operator performs rolling updates starting from the replicas.
 It does this by dropping the existing pod and creating a new one with the new requested operand image that reuses the underlying storage.
 Depending on the value of the primaryUpdateStrategy, the operator proceeds with a switchover before updating the former primary (unsupervised).
 Or, it waits for the user to manually issue the switchover procedure (supervised) by way of the cnp plugin for kubectl.
 The setting to use depends on the business requirements, as the operation might generate some downtime for the applications.
 This downtime can range from a few seconds to minutes, based on the actual database workload.